-The Fraser simply put is a phenomenal river.
-Its fishing claim to fame is the massive runs of Salmon, as well as its gigantic Sturgeon that reside there.
+Simply put, the Fraser is a phenomenal river.
+Its fishing claim to fame is its massive runs of Salmon and the gigantic Sturgeon that reside there.

-Success has been had at both locations, with fish over 9 feet long coming to the boat side.
+The guys have been successful at both locations, with fish over nine feet long coming to the side of the boat.

-“It’s two totally different fisheries,” Pete says “at Mission, you have a slow but steady meandering flow that almost lull you into thinking that pulling in a big gal would be easy… NOT!”
+“It’s two totally different fisheries,” says Pete.
+“At Mission, you have a slow but steady meandering flow that almost lulls you into thinking that pulling in a big gal would be easy.
+Wrong!”

-“And then up the canyon” Pete continues “you’re got this roaring current that normal humans wouldn’t even consider fishing, but nobody ever said we were normal!”
+“And then up the canyon, you’re got this roaring current that normal humans wouldn’t even consider fishing,” Pete continues.
+“But nobody ever said we were normal!”

-Jet boats are the normal craft on the Fraser, and professional guide and great friend of Fish’n Canada Vic Carrao has had his share of jet boats.
-He runs fishing charters as well as boat tours up this crazy stretch of water.
+Jet boats are the usual craft on the Fraser, and professional guide and great friend of Fish’n Canada, Vic Carrao, has had his share of jet boats.
+He runs fishing charters and boat tours up this crazy stretch of water.

-As for the fishing portion, Vic either finds the fish with his sonar or he simply picks one of his hotspots, anchors the big rig and starts fishing.
-This is where it gets interesting.
+For the fishing portion, Vic either finds the fish with his sonar or simply picks one of his hotspots, anchors the big rig and starts fishing.
+That’s when it gets interesting.
 Using heavy-duty rods with reels filled with super-strong braid, Vic fires out big chunks of bait on a giant hook, all weighed down with the heaviest sinkers you’ve ever used.

-NOTE: The Fraser Salmon fishery is currently facing some turmoil.
-See Vic Carrow’s blog here!
+(Note: The Fraser Salmon fishery is currently facing some turmoil.
+See Vic Carrow’s blog for more details.)

 Can fish live in the waters of a desert?

-Yup again.
+Yes again.
 Just because the climate is warm doesn’t mean that everything is dried up there.
-Osoyoos Lake has a great population of Sockeye and Kokanee Salmon, Rainbow Trout and believe it or not, Largemouth and Smallmouth Bass.
-As a matter of fact, some of the nation’s biggest Bass come from Osoyoos (among other BC lakes) because of the extended growing season due to warmer climates.
+Osoyoos Lake has a significant population of Sockeye and Kokanee Salmon, Rainbow Trout and, believe it or not, Largemouth and Smallmouth Bass.
+As a matter of fact, some of the nation’s biggest bass come from Osoyoos (among other BC lakes) because of the extended growing season due to warmer climates.

-“I fished Osoyoos many years ago for both Large and Small Mouth” states Ang “and let me tell you, I caught giants of each species.
+“I fished Osoyoos many years ago for both Largemouth and Smallmouth,” states Ang.
+“And let me tell you, I caught giants of each species.
 Back then, this fishery was in its infancy.
-So fast forward to today, and there has to be some true giants lurking around there… possibly Canadian records in both species!”
+Fast forward to today, and there have to be some true giants lurking around there—possibly Canadian records in both species!”

-We didn’t get to test out the Salmon and Trout fishing there but from what we’ve heard, it’s outstanding as well.
+The guys didn’t get to test out the Salmon and Trout fishing there but understand that it’s outstanding as well.